pgurenko/pawnpy/README.md

 amx.main()
 ```

-The wrapper itself is the C++ extension for Python using boost python to interface Python and pawn library to interface pawn.
+The wrapper itself is the ctypes-based Python library plus pawn library built for major platforms.